Jiang Nan subtropical evergreen forests: Location and description

 The ecoregion ranges over the Nanling Mountains of Southern China, from the Yunnan–Guizhou Plateau in the west, to the coast of the South China Sea in the east.
 The mountains separate the lower Yangtze River watershed to the north from the coastal plain to the south.
 Parts of the mountains sit on granite, but much of the region is limestone, with distinctive pinnacles and karst terrain.
 Elevations range from 500 meters to 1,500 meters.

 Climate

 The climate of the ecoregion is Humid subtropical climate, hot wet summer (Köppen climate classification (Cfa)).
 This climate is characterized by large seasonal temperature differentials.
 No month averages below 0 C, at least one month averages above 22 C, and four months average over 10 C. Precipitation is generally highest in the summer.

 Flora

 The forests of the region are subtropical, characterized by evergreen chinquapin (Castanopsis), oak (Quercus), and Schima (an evergreen member of the tea tree family, Theaceae); Laurels are common in the understory.
-Elevations below 1,000 meters feature semi-deciduous forests dominated by ring-cupped oak (Quercus glauca), Cinnamomum, Chinese elm (Ulmus parvifolia), and Bridelia.
-Bamboo is also an important tree in the regional forests.
+Elevations over 1,000 meters feature semi-deciduous forests dominated by ring-cupped oak (Quercus glauca), Cinnamomum, Chinese elm (Ulmus parvifolia), and Bridelia.
+Bamboo is also an important plant in the regional forests.
 Most of the lowland forests have been cleared.